Fastlane-LLC/vendor-api-docs/source/includes/_orders.md

 }
 ```

-This route will refresh "cancelled" or "fulfilled" orders on a claim.
+This route will refresh "cancelled" or "fulfilled" orders on a claim, and is effectively a re-order.
+Refreshing an order will result in an additional billing event being created.

 ### HTTP Request